 Terra Support Home

-Self-service learning resources including online Terra University courses in Leanpub and a Getting Started section with articles on setting up billing, security, and workspaces on the Terra platform to help you get started quickly.
+Self-service learning resources - including online Terra University courses in Leanpub and a Getting Started section with articles on setting up billing, security, and workspaces on the Terra platform - will help you get started quickly.

-Documentation and a community forum round out the self-serve options.
+Terra's documentation and community forum pages round out the self-serve options.

 Blog

-Read stories from the trenches of how new features and improvements are making it easier to do work on Terra in the blog.
+Read stories from the trenches about how new features and improvements are making it easier to do work on Terra in the blog.

 Training Events